-All curriculum and instruction is currently being aligned to the Common Core State Standards approved by the State Board of Education.
-Every child receives a rigorous, well-balanced standardsaligned core program.
+All curriculum and instruction is currently being aligned to the California State Standards approved by the State Board of Education.
+Every child receives a rigorous, well-balanced standards-aligned core program.
 Beverly Vista School structures its educational program so that all students receive instruction appropriate to their learning level.
-To ensure the success of every student, teachers use a variety of instructional techniques using researchbased instructional materials and strategies.
+To ensure the success of every student, teachers use a variety of instructional techniques using research-based instructional materials and strategies.

 Students who regularly experience academic, social, or behavioral difficulty in the classroom are referred to a Student Success Team (SST).
-The team is responsible for addressing barriers that impact the ability of a student to perform at his or her best in recommending intervention strategies/ services to meet the child's unique needs, and subsequently evaluating progress and modifying instruction as needed over time.
+The team is responsible for addressing barriers that impact the ability of a student to perform at his or her best in school, recommending intervention strategies/services to meet the child's unique needs, and subsequently evaluating progress and modifying instruction as needed over time.
 A variety of strategies are considered to help promote academic success and may include but are not limited to differentiated class instruction, small group instruction outside the general education environment with resource specialist staff, and/or counseling.

-Beverly Vista School's special education program is supported by highly qualified, caring staff.
-There are three pre-school and four K-8 special education teachers and numerous instructional assistants who provide appropriate instruction for students with an IEP in a variety of settings.
-Special education students are mainstreamed as much as possible into the general education classroom and provided instruction in the least restrictive environment.
+Beverly Vista School's special education program is supported by a highly qualified and caring staff.
+There is one pre-school, one SDC, and four K-8 special education teachers and numerous instructional assistants who provide appropriate instruction for students with an IEP in a variety of Special education students are settings. mainstreamed as much as possible into the general education classroom and provided instruction in the least restrictive environment.
 Each student's curricular agenda is based upon their Individual Education Plan (IEP), which is reviewed and updated annually by the school's IEP teams.
 The IEP ensures students with disabilities have equal access to core curriculum and educational opportunities and coordinates specially-designed instruction based upon individual academic, social, and/or behavioral needs.
 Two speech and language therapists, one school psychologist, one part-time occupational therapist and one part-time adaptive physical education specialist are on staff to provide necessary services to Beverly Vista School's special needs students.

-Students identified as English Learners (EL) are placed with a teacher who has been certified by the state to teach English Learners and are provided differentiated instruction in the general education classroom.
-English Learners and struggling readers in grades K-5 are grouped in a common homeroom with a team of two Title I teachers who provide English language development and intensive reading support.
+Students identified as English Learners (EL) are placed with a teacher who has been certified by the state to teach English Learners and are provided differentiated instruction in the general education classroom and for some students in a dedicated EL classroom.
 EL students in grades 6-8 may be placed in a 50-minute ELD course in lieu of an elective and as a supplement to their regular language arts class.
-ELD instruction for all grade levels focuses on language development, reading skills, vocabulary development, reteaching class lessons, and frontloading for future lessons.
+ELD instruction for all grade levels focuses on language development, reading skills, vocabulary development, reteaching class lessons, and front-loading for future lessons.
 As students increase fluency in the English language, Beverly Vista School continues to monitor their performance through the CELDT and adjusts instruction as needed to ensure continued success.